openharmony/docs/en/device-dev/subsystems/subsys-data-relational-database-guide.md

     store->Insert(id, "test", values);
     ```

-3. 查询数据。
+3. Query data.

-    a. 构造用于查询的谓词对象，设置查询条件。
+    a.
+Create a predicate that specifies query conditions.

-    b. 指定查询返回的数据列。
+    b.
+Specify the data columns to return in the result set.

-    c. 调用查询接口查询数据。
+    c.
+Call the **query()** method to query data.

-    d. 调用结果集接口，遍历返回结果。
+    d.
+Call the **ResultSet** APIs to traverse data in the result set.

-    示例代码如下：
+    The sample code is as follows:
     ```
     std::vector<std::string> columns = {"id", "name", "age", "salary"};